 - Do you floss everyone’s teeth daily?
 How do you have time to do the girls’ hair so it does not become a rat’s nest?

 I’m not as scheduled as the Managers of Their Homes book, but I do have a basic routine that we follow each day.
 (You can read a post I wrote about this very subject four years ago, and it’s fun to see what I said then.)
-I’ve got quite a few ideas listed here on this blog.
-Basically, it’s just a matter of what things must be done every day, no matter what, and then just learning to do them before anything else.
+I’ve got quite a few ideas listed here on my blog.
+Basically, it’s just a matter of listing what things must be done every day, no matter what, and then learning to prioritize doing them before anything else.
 Some day my kids will be old enough to do all these things on their own, but most of mine are still too young for that.

 - Do you have tons of dishes piled up?
 Oh, what about the laundry?